Yui-Tanako/Emma-Bot/README.md

-# Emma-Bot
-github da querida Emma bot
+# Emma-Bot- A Friboi do discord